-A development at Church Farm West Tytherley consisting of thirteen houses, four of which are classified as 'affordable', has been approved (2018) within the settlement boundary of the village.
-Building has not yet commenced (2020) while a dispute over the status of an existing footpath within the plot remains unresolved.
+A development at Church Farm West Tytherley within the Conservation Area and consisting of thirteen houses, four of which are classified as 'affordable', was approved in 2016.

+Building has not yet commenced (2021) while a dispute over the status of an existing footpath within the plot remains unresolved.